otifsolutions/aclmenu/README.md

   | user_roles  | belongsToMany   |This method returns list of user_roles from `UserRole` that belong with `UserRoleGroup` model.  |

   ### Teams
-+ Admin user is created with key permissions.
+__Step.
+1__
-+ Team is created with a `user_id` when creates new user.
++  First team is created with a `user_id` when creates new user.

+__Step.
+2__

-+ After team is created Admin can create user role.
++ After creation of team, team owner creates user role and assign the permission to this role.
-+ Admin has all permissions that can be assigned to the team.
++ User role has permissions that are assigned by the owner who creates user.

-+ User role of a team can access the menu item which is allowed by owner.
+__Step.
+3__

-+ Any other user role can not assign permissions except Admin, so admin can assign permissions.
++ Depending on the role job, user role can assign the permissions that it has.
-+ When team owner assigns the permissions, will sync the user role. `->user_roles()->sync($id);`
++ User role can access the menu items which are allowed by user who creates the user role.
-  - Where `$id` is user role id from `UserRole` model.
-+ `Permission_id` is fetched from `Permission` model to assign permission to the user role.
++ `Permission_id` is fetched from `Permission` model to assign permission to user role.
++ When user assigns the permissions, will sync the user role.

+__Step.
+4__
++ Members can be added by using the user role.
++ When the new user is created it can do things which are assigned.